CONNECTING CREATIVES

 Projects Under Development

-The Writers Room: Rebellion of the Earth Kingdoms
+The Rebellion of the Earth Kingdoms

 The Eldership Revolution

 Inspired by Danish writer, Tor Norrestrander’s call for an Eldership Revolution across countries of Anglo-European cultural heritage like his own.
 In acknowledgement of the role Elders play in Australia’s First Nations cultures, we are exploring the potential for reimaagining Retirement through Eldership Revolution based on the ancient eldership traditions of Anglo-European cultures.
-Although here in the Blue Mountains we live on the ancestral lands of the Darug and Gundungurra peoples, most of us (95%+) are of Anglo-European cultural heritage.
-We are a large retirement community, with 23% of us are living in our Third Age, a time when work and family no longer define our days.
-Continuing strong retirement migration from Sydney is likely to increase, swelling our ranks with people with skills, experience and financial resources.

 What if we could redefine the purpose and meaning of retirement away from commodified leisure and pleasure, to co-creating life-affirming legacies for the coming generations: an Eldership Revolution in service of all Life on Planet Earth.
 We will be looking to our network partners, with potential for links with the Geelong-based work of Mik Aidt and his Force for Life projects.
 Who else could be our partners in this important project?